mahesh504/Recycleview_sample/README.md

 # Recycleview_sample
 Sample Recycleview with Picasso

-This example represents how to display list in Recycview
+This example represents how to display list in Recyclerview